PersonHood/OpSec/OpSec.md

 ## Hide

 - Turn ON airplane mode
+- Change device name in `system` settings
 - Learn how to clear ALL browser data on exit
 - Learn how to clear all apps’ file open history
 - Learn how to clear all apps’ custom dictionaries
-- Learn how to clear all editors’ clipboards
+- Learn how to clear all editor’s clipboards
 - Before deleting, save files with large `blank` content
 - Leave ON airplane mode
 - Keep me signed in...
 No